 Highway agencies manage and maintain a broad spectrum of linear referencing data about their roadways.
 Often, this information is distributed throughout the agency in multiple, disparate systems.
 These systems may not even reference the data to a common linear referencing method (LRM).
 For example, the public safety department might maintain crash data based on mileposts located along the highway, while the maintenance department may locate sign and pavement assets based on a distance from a known point of origin.
 With Roads and Highways, the measures associated with data in these external systems can be kept current and synchronized with the edits made to the LRS.
 In addition, Roads and Highways supports multiple linear referencing methods, enabling data interoperability and sharing across business units.

 Communication of LRS updates through redlining

-A common challenge in GIS-based enterprise LRS systems is that business systems become unsynchronized with GIS because the business unit must continue adding records to their databases even when the GIS is not up-to-date.
+A common challenge in a GIS-based enterprise LRS is that business systems become unsynchronized with the GIS, because the business unit must continue adding records to its databases even when the GIS is not up to date.
 Roads and Highways provides a mechanism for communicating updates to the LRS so business units can continue working without waiting for the GIS to clear its edit queue.
 The redline is a markup feature in the geodatabase that stores information about changes in the LRS.
-It contains measure values so it can be used as a substitute route feature until the actual LRS Network has been updated in the GIS.
+It contains measure values, so it can be used as a substitute route feature until the actual LRS Network has been updated in the GIS.
 When you become aware of an error, omission, or planned change in the LRS, you can create a redline feature that GIS editors use to update the LRS.